jupyterhub/systemdspawner/README.md

 Defaults to `None`, which provides no memory limits.

-This info is exposed to the single-user server as the environment variable `LIMIT_MEM` as integer bytes.
+This info is exposed to the single-user server as the environment variable `MEM_LIMIT` as integer bytes.

 ### `cpu_limit` ###